-Note: In addition to publicly-owned stormwater facilities, there are some privately-owned stormwater facilities.
+In addition to publicly-owned stormwater facilities, there are some privately-owned stormwater facilities.
 Privately-owned stormwater facilities are not discussed in this document.

-Table U-6 lists major stormwater facilities and their owners and capacities.
-Locations are shown in Figure U-6.
+Table 5 lists major stormwater facilities and their owners and capacities.
 Jurisdiction-specific maps showing the locations of all facilities listed below are available in the City of Fircrest Public Works Department.
+A map of the City's major stormwater facilities is provided below in Figure 6.